The Self-Improvement of Salvadore Ross: Plot

-The next day, Ross has become warm, compassionate and has won Leah's heart.
+The next day, Ross has become warm and compassionate, and he has won Leah's heart.
 Ross meets with Mr. Maitland in private to apologize for his previous behavior and asks for his permission to marry Leah.
 Maitland refuses.
 Ross implores the older man to show compassion.
-Maitland coldly replies, "Compassion?
+Maitland coldly replies: "Compassion?
 Don't you remember?
-I sold that to you yesterday", and shoots Ross dead.
+I sold that to you yesterday."
+He then shoots Ross dead.

 Closing narration

 In other media

-Henry Slesar adapted his story for an episode of the CBS Radio Mystery Theater, A Bargain in Blood, which aired on June 10, 1974.
+Henry Slesar adapted his story for an episode of the CBS Radio Mystery Theater, A Bargain in Blood, which was broadcast on June 10, 1974.